 I offer all my new clients short term counselling to begin with.

 I find this really helps make the whole process feel less intimidating and helps keep a goal in sight of what we want to achieve within a specific time frame.

 Short term psychotherapy allows you to get a good sense of what therapy is like and and understanding of whether it is a process that works for you.
 However, due to the limited number of sessions it is not for addressing much deeper issues.
 These can be explored in long-term therapy, which I offer to all my existing clients after we have concluded the initial 5.

-Long term therapy is open ended, it means we do not have any specific time frame in which to achieve anything.
-This is important because so much of our lives are focused on ‘achieving’ and ‘goals’.
+Long term counselling is open ended, it means we do not have any specific time frame in which to achieve anything.
+This is important because so much of our lives are focused on 'achieving' and 'goals'.

 Open-ended therapy allows for much deeper exploration of issues and is great for anyone who feels they have been living with a long-term problems, such as depression, anxiety, chronic illness or abuse.

 Although long term therapy is open-ended, the client is of course free to decide when he or she wants to end the treatment at any time.
 Although I always advise to bring this up during a session so we can discuss the ending without it being too abrupt.

 Couples therapy is all about finding ways of relating more effectively, so each members feels understood.

 When two people share their lives together (whether cohabiting or not), their plans for the future and their intimacy; they become intertwined in ways that can become very difficult to untangle.